IMPORTANT

 Use and switch off power strips

 Many computers, televisions, and other devices draw power even when they’re turned off.
-Use an advanced power strip to reduce your electricity use and save up to $100 per year.
+Use an advanced power strip to reduce your electricity use and turn off appliances when not in use.

 3 easy home upgrades